News and Articles

 1. Tax

-• As regards profit, the branch pays all of them to the mother company without paying a dividend, while the subsidiary pays a dividend.
+• As regards profit, the subsidiary pays a dividend to its mother company, while the branch pays all of it to the head office without paying a dividend.

-• Branches do not pay stamp duty if they wish to increase their share capital.
-In contrast, subsidiaries pay stamp duty because a loan agreement is constituted.
+• Subsidiaries pay stamp duty because a loan agreement is constituted.
+In contrast, Branches do not pay stamp duty if they wish to increase their share capital.

 By: Eleni Petrakou